KrabbyPattyBoySpongeBob/PeanutButterJellyRecipe/README.md

 # PeanutButterJellyRecipe
-2 Peices Of Bread
+2 Peices Of Bread,
 PeanutButter
-Jelly
+and Jelly